Massachusetts Laws and Incentives

 For more information, see the Multi-State ZEV Task Force website.

-At least one parking space in any new commercial construction with over 15 parking spaces must be made-ready for EV charging stations.
-An EV-ready space is defined as a designated parking space with a dedicated branch circuit for EV charging stations.
+At least one parking space in any new commercial construction with over 15 parking spaces must be made-ready for EV chargers.
+An EV-ready space is defined as a designated parking space with a dedicated branch circuit for EV chargers.
 Additional terms and conditions apply.

 (Reference Massachusetts General Laws Chapter 143, Section 94 and 95 and Code of Massachusetts Regulations 780-13)